How to Create Your Own Presentation

-BiteFX gives you the ability to create a virtually limitless number of your own custom sequences using a simple drag and drop process, and combine animations AND pictures in that same sequence.
-The result is a more linear and organized looking presentation (like a slide show presentation), and can save you time when creating similar presentations in the future since you can use existing custom sequences as “building blocks” for new sequences by adding and removing animations and images as needed.
+BiteFX gives you the ability to create a virtually limitless number of your own presentations using a simple drag and drop process, and combine animations AND pictures in that same presentation.
+The result is a more linear and organized looking presentation (like a slide show), and can save you time when creating similar presentations in the future since you can use short topic-specific presentations as “building blocks” for new presentations by adding and removing animations and pictures as needed.

-Here is how I create a custom sequence - I’m going to build a custom sequence for a hypothetical patient named Mary Wilson.
+Here is how I create a presentation - I’m going to build my presentation for my hypothetical patient, Mary Wilson.

-- Using a commonly used paradigm, the custom sequence will consist of a combination of animations and images to move Mary forward in her understanding of her occlusal disease by explaining normal occlusion, her occlusal issues, her treatment options and the consequences of delayed or ignored treatment recommendations.
+- Using a commonly used paradigm, the presentation will consist of a combination of animations and pictures to move Mary forward in her understanding of her occlusal disease by explaining normal occlusion, a brief review of her occlusal issues, treatment options and the consequences of delayed or ignored treatment.

-- At the bottom of the Animation panel, there is a row beneath the main menu screen with the text “Drag an animation or picture here to create a new sequence.”
-This is where we construct our custom sequence.
+- Regardless of which menu panel you have open, there is a section beneath the main menu screen labeled My Presentations and in a blank row beneath that, the text “Drag an animation or picture here to create a new Presentation.”
+This is where we construct our presentations.

 Figure 3.
-Image of Animation Panel with Custom Sequence Row Highlighted
+Image of Animation Panel with Presentation Row Highlighted

 Figure 4.
-Close-up of Unused Custom Sequence Row
+Close-up of My Presentations Area and Blank Presentation Row

-- A nice, efficient way to build your sequence is to start by opening your Animation panel and add the animations you want first, and then open the Picture panel and drop in the images where you want them within the new sequence.
+- A nice, efficient way to build your presentation is to start by opening your Animation panel and add the animations you want first, and then open the Picture panel and drop in the images where you want them within the new presentation.